 A number of the markets for our products and services in the satellite communications area, including high throughput satellite and commercial on the move products, have emerged in recent years.
 In addition, over the next few years the market is expected to move towards non-geostationary orbits, or NGSO, constellation networks and this may reduce interest and investments in geostationary satellite technology and services.
 Because these markets are constantly changing, it is difficult to predict the rate at which these markets will grow or decline.
+Although we have entered into a multi-million-dollar contract with large Satellite Operator for development and deployment of VSAT platform for Medium Earth Orbit, or MEO, communications system there is no assurance that we will be able to further expand our penetration into the non-geostationary orbit, or NGSO market.
 We also believe that there are many companies that are seeking ways to improve the ability of existing terrestrial infrastructure, such as fiber optic cable and point-to-point microwave, to transmit signals.
 Any significant improvement or increase in the amount of terrestrial capacity, particularly with respect to the existing fiber optic cable infrastructure and point-to-point microwave, may cause our fixed networks customers to shift their transmissions to terrestrial capacity or make it more difficult for us to obtain new customers.
 If fiber optic cable networks or other terrestrial-based high-capacity transmission systems are available to service a particular point, that capacity, when available, is generally less expensive than satellite capacity.
-As terrestrial-based telecommunications services may be reduced.
+As terrestrial-based telecommunications services expand, demand for some fixed satellite-based services may be reduced.

-If the markets for commercial satellite communications products fail to grow, or if we fail to penetrate the NGSO market operating in low or medium earth orbits networks, or LEO/MEO, our business could be materially harmed.
-Conversely, growth in these markets could result in satellite capacity limitations which in turn could materially harm our business and impair the value of our shares.
+If the markets for commercial satellite communications products fail to grow, or if we fail to further expand our penetration into the NGSO market operating in low earth orbits, or LEO, our business could be materially harmed.
+Conversely, growth in these markets could come at the expense of geostationary satellite capacity markets which in turn could materially harm our business and impair the value of our shares.
 Specifically, we derive most of our revenues from sales of satellite based communications networks and related equipment and provision of services related to these networks and products a significant decline in this market or the replacement of VSAT and other satellite based technologies by an alternative technology could materially harm our business and impair the value of our shares.